 Retaining donors after a peer-to-peer campaign is difficult, but it isn’t impossible.
 We’ll leave you with some more sage advice from Harvey McKinnon:

-You have to try to convert these individuals [peer-to-peer donors] using a combination of channels, including the mail and telephone.
+You have to try to convert these individuals using a combination of channels, including the mail and telephone.

 Go out there and start retaining your peer-to-peer campaign supporters!